Skip to main content

 The COVID smell test

 I thought I had the flu.
 But on day 5 I opened a fresh bag of coffee beans and stuck my nose in which is normally an "invigorating" experience.
+It was like the bag was empty.
 I couldn't smell anything.
-It was as if the bag was empty.
 After a few moments wondering what the hell was wrong with my coffee, I did a RAT test and found a very, very faint positive.

 I started wondering if it knocks out your smell completely, or if it's somehow selective, and could this be used as some kind of proxy diagnostic tool?
 Anyway, after going through the kitchen draw, this is what I can and can't smell...